Farseer-NMR/FarSeer-NMR/README.md

 If you use [Anaconda](https://www.anaconda.com/download/) as your Python distribution you can try to run Farseer-NMR directly, most likely all the required libraries are already installed.
 Alternatively, if you do not want to perturb you main Anaconda Python environment, you can create a secondary [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html):

-1. Give execution permissions to setup_env.sh
+1. Give execution permissions to Linux_install_env.sh
 ```
-chmod u+x Linux_install_ENV.sh
+chmod u+x Linux_install_env.sh
 ```
-2. Run setup_env.sh.
+2. Run Linux_install_env.sh.
 This will create an Anaconda environment with all the required libraries to run Farseer-NMR.
 ```
 ./Linux_install_env.sh
 ```

 ### Manual installation without Anaconda

 If you are an advanced user who is used to manually manage your installed Python libraries, you can get a list of the libraries required to run Farseer-NMR in the corresponding `spec-files` under the Documention folder.

-Run:
+Afterwards, to create the run_farseer.sh file run:

 ```
 ./Linux_install_manual.sh
 ```
-to create the run_farseer.sh file.

 ## Running Farseer-NMR